 Hi Ellen!

-However, there are some reasons to care about table runner size.
-If you are planning one for a particular dining table (as is your situation), then there is one question I’d ask.
-Do you want the runner to remain in place when people are eating at the table?
-In that case, you would want to leave room beyond the runner for place settings.
-I’m thinking that would mean an area 12-14" between the runner and the edges of the table.
-In the diagram below, I’ve guessed at the possible size of a runner allowing 13" around the table runner.
+When it comes to runner sizing for dining tables, there is one question I’d ask in particular: Do you want the runner to remain in place when people are eating?
+In that case, you would want to leave room around the runner for place settings.
+I’m thinking that would require a space of 12-14" between the runner and the edges of the table.
+In the diagram below, I’ve guessed at the possible size of a runner allowing 13" of space around it.

-Table-runner-on-table If you want a table runner that can stay on the table when it is set, weave a runner that leaves sufficient space around it for place settings.
+If you want a runner that can stay in place when the table is set, weave a size that leaves sufficient space around it for place settings.

-This question made me curious enough to look at table runner sizes in the three available eBooks: Best of Handwoven Top Ten Table Runners on Four Shafts, Top Ten Table Runners on Eight Shafts, and Technicolor Table Runners on Four and Eight Shafts.
-They are all in different widths and lengths; I’ve listed them all below in columns, starting on the left with the thinnest which was 10" and ending on the right with the widest which was 19".
-It’s sort of interesting that a middle range is about 14" in width and 40–45" in length.
+This question made me curious enough to look at sizes in three eBooks about table runners: Best of Handwoven Top Ten Table Runners on Four Shafts, Top Ten Table Runners on Eight Shafts, and Technicolor Table Runners on Four and Eight Shafts.
+The projects included have a range of widths and lengths.
+I’ve listed them all below, starting on the left with the narrowest (10") and ending on the right with the widest (19").
+It’s sort of interesting that a middle range is about 14" wide and 40–45" long.

-And about your second question: Most of the table runners in the eBooks are woven in 10/2 pearl cotton.
+And about your second question: Most of the table runners in the eBooks I linked above are woven in 10/2 pearl cotton.
 In most weave structures, this yarn makes a table runner with an ideal hand.
-But just as successful are 5/2 pearl cotton, 8/2 un-mercerized cotton, 16/2 linen, and more.
+But just as successful are other weights of cotton (both pearl and unmercerized) or even combinations of weights, plus linen, cottolin, and more.

 —Madelyn